chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

     (not (divisible? n (car stream))))
 ```

-Now, if you run the code below to get the fifth prime number, when we reach 8, the program will start printing what is checked.
+Now, if you run the code below to get the fifth prime number, when we reach 8, the program will start printing information.
-8 is discarded because it is divisable by 2, so we move on to 9 that is not divisable by 2 but it is by 3.
+8 is discarded because it is divisable by 2, so we move on to 9 that is not divisable by 2, but it is by 3.
 So, we move on to 10
-that is discarded because it is divisable by 2, so we move to 11 which is checked that is not divisable by 2, 3, 5 and 7 in turn.
+that is discarded because it is divisable by 2 and move to 11 which is checked that is not divisable by 2, 3, 5 and 7 in turn.

 ```scheme
 (at-stream primes 4)